 We also have deep expertise and personal experience with special needs issues, including the transition to adult services, and can provide guidance far beyond simply setting up a special needs trust.

 One of the hardest things for clients to talk about is planning for end-of-life care.
 This includes appointing agents to make decisions concerning health care and expressing wishes regarding life-prolonging measures and treatment.
 We help individuals and families gain control of the dying process and maintain independence through the end of life.
 It is important to understand the patient’s medical condition; expected prognosis; and the patient’s specific goals, such as spending time at home with family, prolonging life to attend an important family event, or simply wanting to be comfortable and pain-free regardless of the length of life.
 We go beyond the creation of a health care proxy and living will by educating our clients on mental health advanced directives, Practitioner Orders for Life-Sustaining Treatment (POLST), and palliative care, hospice, and DNR options.

 In many complex matters, especially those involving high-assets, we have the advantage of being able to work with attorneys from our other practice areas including those with experience in litigation, corporate, tax, real estate, immigration, family law, and estate planning.
-At Norris McLaughlin, our trusts and estates, immigration, and family law attorneys have worked together to develop the specialized documents and processes needed to protect undocumented individuals and their families, a sort of Deportation Family Protection Package.
-We can assist you to provide legal authority for a caregiver for medical and educational purposes, to appoint a standby or temporary guardian for your child, and to ensure your assets and your children’s assets are protected.
+At Norris McLaughlin, our trusts and estates and immigration attorneys have worked together to develop the specialized documents and processes needed to protect undocumented individuals and their families, a sort of Deportation Family Protection Package.
+We can assist you to provide legal authority for a caregiver for medical and educational purposes, appoint a standby or temporary guardian for your child, and ensure your assets and your children’s assets are protected.